raam-2019/IoTHarness/README.md

 1. Clone repo
 2. Install dependencies
 3. Retrieve Certificates from S3
+4. Copy certs into this folder
-4. `node index.js` and monitor from IoT Core console
+5. `node index.js` and monitor from IoT Core console
-5. You can observe the flow via CloudWatch for Lambda and in Dynamo console.
+6. You can observe the flow via CloudWatch for Lambda and in Dynamo console.